 - Clarify import processes and, if necessary, obtain customs authorisations in order to avoid the risk of double customs clearance.

-Note: Preparations for the brexite should be started now at the very latest in order to avoid customs chaos from 2021 onwards.
-In some cases, considerable waiting times for applications and customs authorisations can already be expected.
+Note: Preparations for Brexit should be started now at the latest in order to avoid customs chaos from 2021.
+Some considerable waiting times for applications and customs permits are already to be expected.

-Our partner Francine Dammholz will support you in all 5 listed preparation steps and offers a non-binding Brexit analysis interview for Taxdoo customers.
+Our partner Francine Dammholz supports you in all 5 listed preparation steps and offers Taxdoo customers a non-binding Brexit analysis meeting.